holoviz/panel/doc/how_to/migrate/from_streamlit.md

         st.write("Calculation B did not run yet")
 ```

+#### Panel Multiple Updates Example

 ### Interactivity Migration Steps

 You should

 - Move your business logic to functions.
 Business logic can be code to load data,
 create plots, do inference using a machinelearning model etc.
+  - Use generator functions (`yield`) if you want to update the UI multiple times during the
+  function execution.
 - Use `pn.bind` to specify which functions are bound to which widgets.

 ## Caching